xdress/xdress/docs/tutorial.rst

 ``build/desc.cache``.
 This cache is simply a pickled dictionary that maps names, source files, and kinds to a hash of the source file and the description.
 Thus API elements are not re-described if the source file has not changed.
-You may view the contents of a description cache with the ``dump-desc`` option.
+You may view the contents of a description cache with the ``dumpdesc`` option.

 .. code-block:: bash

-    scopatz@ares ~/mypack $ xdress --dump-desc
+    scopatz@ares ~/mypack $ xdress --dumpdesc
     {('A', 'src/hoover.cpp', 'class'): ('54a508b1e10845f26d9888a6ad2a470e',
                                         {'attrs': {'y': ('map',
                                                          'int32',